 Figure 58.
-Uranium concentration as a function of oil saturation index (OSI) according to the study of 3 wells drilled at oil fields [Spasennykh и др., 2021] characterized by low maturity kerogen (Kgoc≈55).
-Blue line corresponds to the equation U = 1133OSI^{-0.9}, where the determination coefficien R2 = 0.25.
+Uranium concentration as a function of oil saturation index (OSI) according to the study of 3 wells drilled at oil fields (Spasennykh et al., 2021) characterized by low maturity kerogen (Kgoc \approx 55).
+The blue line corresponds to the equation $U = 1133OSI^{-0.9}$, where the determination coefficient $R^2 = 0.25$.

-In Figure 59, we present U/TOC - Kgoc{ex} diagrams, where the dot color reflects TOC (Figure 59, A) and PI (Figure 59, B), the size of the dots reflects the uranium concentration.
-According to the diagrams the values of U/TOC ratio and PI are increase with incerase of maturity (decrease of Kgoc{ex}).
-In the range 20 < Kgoc{ex} < 65 we observe a gradual increase in the U/TOC ratio from 0 to 10 with decrease of Kgoc{ex}.
-In this range the productivity index PI varies from 0.1 to 0.2 (light blue and blue colors, Figure 59, B) with few exceptions.
-In the range Kgoc{ex} < 20 we observe a sharp increase in the U/TOC ratio from 5 to 45 with decrease of Kgoc{ex}.
-The productivity index in this range varies from 0.2 to 0.6 (green, yellow and orange dots, Figure 59, B).
+In Figure 59, we present U/TOC - Kgoc{ex} diagrams, where the dot color reflects TOC (Figure 59, A) and PI (Figure 59, B), and the size of the dots reflects the uranium concentration.
+According to the diagrams, the values of the U/TOC ratio and the PI increase with the increase of maturity (decrease of Kgoc{ex}).
+In the range $20 < \text{Kgoc}{\text{ex}} < 65$ we observe a gradual increase in the U/TOC ratio from 0 to 10 with a decrease of Kgoc{ex}.
+In this range, the productivity index PI varies from 0.1 to 0.2 (light blue and blue colors, Figure 59, B) with few exceptions.
+In the range Kgoc{ex} < 20 we observe a sharp increase in the U/TOC ratio from 5 to 45 with the decrease of Kgoc{ex}.
+The productivity index in this range varies from 0.2 to 0.6 (green, yellow, and orange dots, Figure 59, B).

 Figure 59.
 U/TOC - Kgoc{ex} diagram based on pyrolysis studies of 11 wells.
-The dot color corresponds to the total organic carbon TOC (A) and the productivity index PI (B), the dot size reflects the uranium concentration.
+The dot color corresponds to the total organic carbon TOC (A) and the productivity index PI (B), and the dot size reflects the uranium concentration.

-The increase in U/TOC ratio with increase of maturity (decrease of Kgoc{ex}) can be explained by decrease of TOC during catagenesis.
-Increase of PI values with maturation is a result of the additional porosity formation during the kerogen transformation into mobile hydrocarbons [Kalmykov, A. G., Karpov, YU.
-A., Topchij, M. S., Fomina, M. M., Manuilova, E. A., SHeremet'eva, E. V., ... & Kalmykov, 2019; Karpov et al., 2019].
+The increase in the U/TOC ratio with an increase in maturity (decrease of Kgoc{ex}) can be explained by the decrease of TOC during catagenesis.
+An increase in PI values with maturation is a result of the additional porosity formation during the kerogen transformation into mobile hydrocarbons (Kalmykov, A. G., Karpov, YU.
+A., Topchij, M. S., Fomina, M. M., Manuilova, E. A., SHeremet'eva, E. V., ... & Kalmykov, 2019).

-The relationship between uranium content, TOC, and oil saturation is illustrated by the diagram S_0+S_1 - TOC, where the color corresponds to OSI values and the dot size reflects uranium concentration (Figure 60).
+The relationship between uranium content, TOC, and oil saturation is illustrated by the diagram S_0+S_1 - TOC, where the color corresponds to OSI values, and the dot size reflects uranium concentration (Figure 60).
 The dotted line corresponds to OSI = 100.
-According to [Dakhnova, M.V.; Mozhegova, S.V.; Nazarova, E.S.; Paizanskaya, 2015], this line distingwishes accumulating (reservoir rocks) and non productive intervals.
-As it follows from diagram collector intervals are characterized by lower content of uranium (0-20 ppm).
+According to (Dakhnova, M.V.; Mozhegova, S.V.; Nazarova, E.S.; Paizanskaya, 2015), this line distinguishes accumulating (reservoir rocks) and non-productive intervals.
+As it follows from the diagram collector intervals are characterized by lower content of uranium (0-20 ppm).